Things to Do in Lhasa in January

 What's happening during your visit

-Tibetan New Year prep begins mid-January—families paint door frames saffron yellow, hang new prayer flags, and stock up on dried yak meat.
+Tibetan New Year prep begins mid-January, families paint door frames saffron yellow, hang new prayer flags, and stock up on dried yak meat.
 Markets overflow with sheep heads (traditional gifts) and butter sculptures being carved for upcoming celebrations.
 The energy builds daily as the city prepares for a week-long shutdown.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid